Top-Rated North Charleston Slip and Fall Lawyer

 While there are many possible causes of a slip and fall or trip and fall injury, the property owner or operator is often legally responsible for the injury.
 Of course, simply having been injured on someone else’s property isn’t sufficient to make them liable for your damages.
 But, property owners and those in possession and control of property have a legal obligation to others on the property.

 That obligation is different depending on the reason the injured person was on the property.
 The information below provides an overview of the different obligations a landowner may have.
-But the best source of information about how South Carolina premises liability law applies in your case is an experienced Charleston slip and fall attorney.
+But the best source of information about how South Carolina premises liability law applies in your case is an experienced North Charleston slip and fall attorney.

 Responsibilities to Invitees